smalers/welcome-to-the-usa/1956/booklet/10-five-qualities-of-a-good-citizen.md

 He cherishes values which are consistent with the democratic way of life and lives in the spirit of those values.
 He has respect for the dignity and worth of human personality.
-He has fain in man's ability to solve common problems through the process of thinking.
+He has faith in man's ability to solve common problems through the process of thinking.
 He is concerned with the general welfare of all people; he believes that human culture belongs to all men.
-He is loyal to the principals of equality of opportunity for all.
+He is loyal to the principles of equality of opportunity for all.
 All other characteristics of the good citizen stem from, and are part of this primary quality.